awesomerank/awesomerank.github.io/lists/EbookFoundation/free-programming-books.md

 [View the English list](https://github.com/EbookFoundation/free-programming-books/blob/master//free-programming-books.md)

 ## Intro
-This list was originally a clone of [stackoverflow - List of Freely Available Programming Books](http://web.archive.org/web/20130824154208/http://stackoverflow.com/a/392926) by George Stocker.
+This list was originally a clone of [stackoverflow - List of Freely Available Programming Books](http://web.archive.org/web/20130824154208/http://stackoverflow.com/a/392926) with contributions from Karan Bhangui and George Stocker.

 The list was moved to GitHub by Victor Felder for collaborative updating and maintenance.
-It grew to become one of the [most popular repositories on Github](https://octoverse.github.com/), with over 80,000 stars, over 4000 commits, over 800 contributors, and over 20,000 forks.
+It has grown to become one of the [most popular repositories on Github](https://octoverse.github.com/), with over 97,000 stars, over 4500 commits, over 950 contributors, and over 24,000 forks.

 The repo is now administered by the [Free Ebook Foundation](https://ebookfoundation.org), a not-for-profit organization devoted to promoting the creation, distribution, archiving and sustainability of free ebooks.
 [Donations](https://ebookfoundation.org/contributions.html) to the Free Ebook Foundation are tax-deductible in the US.